picosh/docs/posts/prose.md

 toc: 2
 ---

 Write markdown.
-Pipe it to the server.
+Pipe it to our server.
 You're live.

 No static site generators.
 No build step.
 No deploy pipeline.
 No YAML configs.
 Just `rsync` your posts and we handle the rest.